HEALTHCARE TECHNOLOGIES MANAGEMENT PROGRAM

 The Healthcare Technologies Management program is jointly offered by Marquette University and the Medical College of Wisconsin.
 It is an interdisciplinary graduate program that combines business, technology and healthcare, and leads to a master of science degree in healthcare technologies management from both institutions.
 The objectives of the program are to:

 - Supplement students' technical backgrounds with formal course work in business and management;

 - Develop students' understanding of the economic, legal, ethical and regulatory environments of healthcare delivery;

 - Prepare students for placement and/or advancement into clinical, industrial or consulting environments;

-The healthcare technologies management program is a collaborative effort between Marquette University and the Medical College of Wisconsin that combines management, technology and healthcare.
-The objective of the program is to educate professionals capable of managing the design, development, commercialization and regulatory compliance of diagnostic and therapeutic medical devices, and the implementation, utilization and assessment of hospital-based healthcare technologies.
+- Train technical professionals capable of managing the design, development, commercialization, and regulatory compliance of medical devices, and the implementation, utilization, and assessment of hospital-based healthcare technologies.